GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab7/README.md

 * When using docker sometime Grafana can't be reached by the gs-webui<br><br>
 ![Screenshot](./Pictures/Picture3.png)

-To overcome the above plaese use the direct link: http://localhost:3000/
+To overcome the above please use the direct link: http://localhost:3000/

 ### 7 Space dashboard: